xArm-Developer/uf-gym/README.md

 ## Pre-trained models

-Pre-trained models will be uploaded to [Hugging Face](https://huggingface.co) platform later.
+Some pre-trained models are uploaded and available on [Hugging Face](https://huggingface.co/UFACTORY-Developer) platform.